thecoderstudio/apollo/.github/PULL_REQUEST_TEMPLATE.md

 _Please give a description of the pull request._

 ## Dependencies
-_Are there any dependencies in relation to the other Apollo packages?_
+_Are there any dependencies in relation to pull requests in other Apollo repositories?
+If so please provide links to these pull requests_

 *